5 Tips To Get Started

 5. Avoid Processed Foods

 As many as you can.
 Why?
 Because processed foods normally have added sugar and empty (not nutritious) carbs.
-Of course, you’re probably not going to make your own bread or pasta, so just make better choices at the store.
+Of course, you’re probably not going to make your own bread or pasta, so just make better choices at the store, like seeded or whole grain bread and protein fortified or vegetable pasta.
 To learn what better choices are available, see the What Not to Eat page.